signalstoerung/reader/README.md

 > [!WARNING]
 > When running `start/stop/restart/enable` etc., you need to use `systemctl --user`.
 Without the `--user` option, systemctl will not find the service file.
+> Additionally, a user script running with systemd only starts at login, not at boot.
+Run `loginctl enable-linger [username]` to have Reader start at boot.